 How Does Social Media Affect SEO?

-Online, many free resources will teach you everything you need to know about optimising your social media presence.
-Here are three places to start:
+There are multiple online resources available to learn about optimising social media presence.
+Here are three recommendations to begin with.

 - Extensive content distribution